 Dominique Wakefield, M.A., CPT, CWP

-Assistant Professor for Health and Exercise Science, La Sierra University
+Assistant Professor for Health & Exercise Science, La Sierra University

 Dominque Wakefield is Assistant Professor in the Department of Health and Exercise Science at La Sierra University, Riverside, California.
 She is also a Certified Personal Trainer through the American Council on Exercise (ACE) and a Certified Wellness Practitioner through the National Wellness Institute (NWI).
 In addition to teaching at universities (Andrews University; California State University, Chico; University of Tennessee, Chattanooga and Southern Adventist University) she has worked as a Fitness and Programs Manager, Personal Trainer, Group Fitness Instructor and Wellness Coach at fitness centers, in the clinical wellness setting and in the cooperate wellness setting since 2001.
 Dominique is currently working on her ‘PhD in Health’ through the University of Bath, England.
 Her studies and research center on physical activity, motivation for exercise and behavior change strategies.